How to Access the Dark Web Safely: A 2024 Beginner’s Guide

 Set Up the Tor Browser

-Check your security settings by clicking the shield icon on your browser toolbar.
+When you launch Tor for the first time, you’ll be prompted to configure your settings.
+Check security settings by clicking the shield icon on the browser toolbar.
 There are three levels: Standard, Safer, and Safest.
 Standard is the default setting and provides secure browsing.
-While Safer and Safest disable scripts and other content to increase security, both can stop websites from working properly.
+Safer and Safest boost security, but increased protection can stop sites from working properly.

 Safely Browse the Dark Web With Tor